 NLCHI was established to provide quality information to health professionals, the public and health system decision makers.
-Through collaboration with the health system, the Centre supports: the development of standards, maintains key provincial health databases, prepares, and distributes health
+In April 2023, NLCHI and the 4 Regional Health Authorities merged to a single Health Authority, NL Health Services (NLHS).
+NLCHI is now represented as the Digital Health branch within NL Health Services.
+Through collaboration with the health system, Digital Health supports: the development of standards, maintains key provincial health databases, prepares, and distributes health reports, and supports and conducts applied health research and evaluations.
+Digital Health's mandate also includes the development of a confidential and secure Electronic Health Record (EHR) for the province.